harvester/docs/docs/advanced/rancher-vcluster.md

 You can then access Rancher via the hostname DNS record that you provided.

 Rancher can now be used to manage the underlying Harvester cluster.
 For more information, see [Rancher Integration](../rancher/virtualization-management).

+** Note: Disabling rancher-vcluster **

+The `rancher-vcluster` addon is deployed on a `vcluster` statefulset.
+The `vcluster` statefulset uses a longhorn PVC.

+When `rancher-vcluster` is disabled, the pvc `data-rancher-vcluster-0` is left behind in the `rancher-vcluster` namespace.

+On a subsequent re-enable, the pvc is re-used, and Rancher will have the old state available.

+Users wishing to wipe this data, should ensure that the pvc is deleted.